-CHAPTER 38: RESIDENTIAL OPTIONS WAIVER SECTION 38.6: PROVIDER REQUIREMENTS a.
-If any ICF/IID license is held or was previously held, the licensee must be or have been a provider in good standing; and b.
+, , , , , , , , , , , , , , , , , , , b.
 Apply for and meet ROW provider qualifications for the Shared Living.
 One Time Transitional Expenses OCDD Host Home Substitute Family Care Module when providing services to adults Class "A" Child Placing License when provider services to children Providers must: 1.
 Have experience in delivering therapeutic services to persons with developmental disabilities; and 2.
 Have staff who have experience working with persons with developmental disabilities.
-Enrolled agency Provider Type 84: Substitute Family Care Specialty 84: Substitute Family Care Subspecialty: 4W Center Based Respite Home and Community-Based Services Provider License Respite Care Module for a facility Enrolled agency Provider Type 83: Waiver-Respite Care Specialty 83: Respite Care Environmental Accessibility Adaptations Home Adaptations: Providers must be registered through the Louisiana State Licensing Board for Contractors as a General Contractor, Home Improvement Contractor, or Residential Building Contractor.
-Environmental Modification providers must meet the following requirements: Must be enrolled as a Medicaid Environmental Modifications Provider; Must comply with all applicable Local (City or Parish) Occupational License(s); All services shall be provided in accordance with applicable State or local requirements; Must meet any state or local requirements for licensure or certification for the work performed, as well as the person performing the service (i.e., building contractors, plumbers, electricians, or engineers); Enrolled agency Provider Type 15: Environmental Modifications Specialty 80: Environmental Modifications
+Enrolled agency Provider Type 84: Substitute Family Care Specialty 84: Substitute Family Care Subspecialty: 4W Center Based Respite Home and Community-Based Services Provider License Respite Care Module for a facility Enrolled agency Provider Type 83: Waiver-Respite Care Specialty 83: Respite Care Environmental Accessibility Adaptations Providers must be registered through the Louisiana State Licensing Board for Contractors as a General Contractor, Home Improvement Contractor, or Residential Building Contractor.
+Environmental Modification providers must meet the following requirements: 1.
+Must be enrolled as a Medicaid Environmental Modifications Provider; 2.
+Must comply with all applicable Local (City or Parish) Occupational License(s); 3.
+All services shall be provided in accordance with applicable State or local requirements; 4.
+Must meet any state or local requirements for licensure or certification for the work performed, as well as the person performing the service (i.e., building contractors, plumbers, electricians, or engineers); 5.
+Must meet such standards for modifications to the home when state and local building or housing code standards are applicable; and Enrolled agency Provider Type 15: Environmental Modifications Specialty 80: Environmental Modifications